georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The ID or case number search requires either the offender’s GDC ID or the case number assigned to the offense.

 The search result shows the offender’s name, year of birth, booking photograph, known aliases, and the GDC ID.
 Other information available includes physical descriptors such as race, gender, height, weight, scars or tattoos, hair color, and eye color.
-The result also shows incarceration details, including the offense(s), most recent institution, sentence length, possible release date, and a conviction county for each offense.
+The result also shows incarceration details, including the offense(s), most recent institution, sentence length, possible release date, and the conviction county for each offense.

 How To Find A Federal Inmate In Georgia?